 Now, under Hard Disk (SATA), you need to remove the hard disk created earlier.
 Select Remove and VMware will remove the disk automatically.
 Now, select Add > Hard Disk > SATA (Recommended) > Use an existing disk.
 Browse to the location of the macOS VMDK.

 Your final set of edits before switching your VMware macOS Mojave virtual machine on!

 Close VMware.
 Head to the location you stored the macOS virtual machine.
 The default location is:

 C:\Users\YOURNAME\Documents\Virtual Machines\YOUR MAC OS X FOLDER

-Browse to macOS.vmx, right-click, and select Open with…, selecting Notepad from the “How do you want to open this file” panel.
-Of course, if you prefer an alternative text editor, use that.
+Browse to macOS.vmx, right-click, and select Open with…, select Notepad (or your preferred text editor).
 Scroll to the bottom of the configuration file and add the following line:

 smc.version = "0"